 I seemed to have struck the very subject to turn her attention away from my thoughts on Mr. Delacroix.
 I recalled my father's description of Ms. Delacroix; that he had said she was very beautiful.
 I could tell that it pained my mother to wonder what Claire would actually be like especially since she was aware of the intimate friendship the two cousins and my father seemed to share.

 Seeing the hurt in her eyes made me regret my choice of topic and I felt sorry for what she must have been feeling.
 I laid my hand over hers, "I'm sure she is nothing like Papa described, especially after meeting Gavin.
 Everything Papa told us about him seems very…inaccurate to me."

 "Gavin, is it?" my mother teased with a faint yet somewhat satisfied smile.

 Before I could say anything to defend myself he joined us in the parlor.
 My mother and I stood up to welcome him, "Non, please, don't get up on my account," he waved us back to our seats and slowly made his way around the room while commenting on the various things he saw.
 He concluded his circuit then settled himself in an armchair directly across from us.

 "You have a lovely home, Mrs. Rousseau.
 It's very pretty and full of charm," and though he was complimenting my mother, I knew he was looking at me.

 "Thank you," my mother replied, "it has been the pride of this family for many years."

 As she said this Jean and Philippe strode across the hall obviously engaged in a conversation about Philippe's travels.
 They seated themselves at one of the small drawing tables and quietly continued their discussion.
-My father followed moments behind and after kissing my mother's cheek stretched out on one of the chaises and happily closed his eyes.
+My father followed a few paces behind them and after kissing my mother's cheek stretched out on one of the chaises and happily closed his eyes.